 - High-carb fruits like bananas and grapes in the induction phase.

 - Starches such as potatoes and sweet potatoes in the induction phase.

 - Fatty fish and seafood

 - Low-carb vegetables, usually leafy greens like kale, spinach, broccoli, etc.

 - Nuts and seeds

 - Healthy fats: Extra virgin olive oil, coconut oil, and avocado oil.

-If keeping up with the phases or the maintenance is not for you, or if your body can not handle the re-introduction of carbs, you might prefer to stay in the induction phase or similarly, the Keto Diet.
-Which brings us to the Keto part of the Keto vs Atkins head to head comparison.
+If keeping up with the phases of the maintenance is not for you, or if your body can not handle the re-introduction of carbs, you might prefer to stay in the induction phase or similarly, the Keto Diet.
+This brings us to the Keto part of the Keto vs Atkins head-to-head comparison.

 Keto vs Atkins: Keto

 The Ketogenic diet is a high-fat, moderate-protein, carb restrictive diet.
 The name of this diet literally comes from the term “Ketosis” which is a natural metabolic state the body enters when food intake is low.
 The difference is that with the Ketogenic diet you don’t restrict your body of food but carbohydrates/sugars which are typically the body’s main source of quick fuel.